YnotY2/securing_vps_basics_guide/securing_ssh.md

 4. **`PasswordAuthentication no`**
    - **Explanation:** This setting disables password-based authentication for SSH.
 By setting this to `no`, SSH will only allow key-based authentication (using SSH keys).
 This is generally considered more secure than password authentication, as it mitigates the risk of brute-force attacks on passwords.

+5. **`PrintMotd yes`**
+   - **Explanation:** Display of the message of the day (MOTD) upon login.
+This is useful for reducing unnecessary output and focusing on essential information.

+6. **`KbdInteractiveAuthentication no`**
+   - **Explanation:** Disables keyboard-interactive authentication, which is often used for challenge-response passwords.
+This ensures that only key-based authentication is used.

+7. **`UsePAM yes`**
+   - **Explanation:** Enables PAM (Pluggable Authentication Modules) for authentication, account processing, and session management.
+This is necessary if your system relies on PAM for managing authentication or session features.

 # Confirm ssh login to VPS